aayush-2904/ETL-project--Data-Loading-Cleaning-and-Analysis/README.md

 Data is downloaded from Kaggle using the API, ensuring that the dataset is always up-to-date.
 The Kaggle API+ python+Sql server project.ipynb notebook demonstrates how to authenticate with the Kaggle API and download the dataset.

 **Data Cleaning**
-The raw data is cleaned using pandas in the data_cleaning.ipynb notebook.
+The raw data is cleaned using pandas in the Kaggle API+ python+Sql server project.ipynb notebook.
 The cleaning steps include handling missing values, correcting data types, and removing duplicates.
 The cleaned data is then send to the MSSQL server using SQLALCHEMY library

 **Data Analysis**
 The cleaned data is loaded into Microsoft SQL Server, where various SQL queries are used to analyze the data.
-The SQLQuery1.sql script includes queries for exploratory data analysis (EDA), statistical summaries, and specific business-related questions.
+The Data Analysis Query.sql script includes queries for exploratory data analysis (EDA), statistical summaries, and specific business-related questions.